 ACC 210 - Intermediate Accounting I

 A more analytical treatment of accounting theory and practice, with a review and amplification of basic procedures.
-Topics include cash, receivables, inventories, plant assets, intangible assets, current and contingent liabilities, long-term debt and financial statement presentation and disclosure.
-Course offered Fall semester during the day and Spring semester during the evening.
-Four class hours.
+Topics include cash, receivables, inventories, plant assets, intangible assets, time value of money, and financial statement preparation, presentation and disclosure with emphasis on generally accepted accounting principles.

 Prerequisite: ACC 102 with a grade of C or higher.